Nazzamani/LinkedList-advance/README.md

-Solutions for these questions can be found this repository:
+Solutions for these questions can be found in this repository:

  - Question 1: Find the middle of a linked list.
  - Question 2: Find the middle of a linked list in just one pass.